ludobar99/cybersecurityProject/README.md

 ## Security Considerations

-Following are some general considerations on known weaknesses of the application and some of a couple of ideas to improve its security.
+Following are some general considerations on known weaknesses of the application and a couple of ideas to improve its security.

 #### Private Keys Storage